fatiando/community/GOVERNANCE.md

 It is expected that they will employ standard IT safety procedures to secure shared passwords and their own accounts (using a password manager, enabling two-factor authentication, avoiding reuse of passwords, etc).

+### Community Manager

+The main role of the Community Managers is to breathe life into our Community.
+Community Managers are responsible for, among other things, promoting attendance at regular community calls, managing social media accounts, welcoming new people to the Community, approaching specific groups for engagement and partnership with The Project (e.g., Geolatinas, Earth Science Women's Network), putting together community events, running the user survey, etc.

+Community Managers are appointed by the Project Leaders upon suggestion from the Community or self-nomination by potential candidates.
+A newly appointed Community Manager will be mentored in their role by an existing Community Manager and/or Project Leader.
+Community Managers can step down from their role at any time.
+It is expected that they will notify the Project Leaders  so that a replacement can be appointed if required.

+Community Managers will have access to the accounts and repositories that are required to fulfil their roles.
+It is expected that they will employ standard IT safety procedures to secure passwords and account information (using a password manager, enabling two-factor authentication, avoiding duplication of passwords, etc).

 ### Package Author